-The countries eligible for Irish Aid Fellowships are Burundi, Ethiopia, Laos, Lesotho, Malawi, Mozambique, Myanmar, Palestine, Rwanda, Sierra Leone, Uganda, Vietnam, Zambia and Zimbabwe.
+The countries eligible for Irish Aid Fellowships are Burundi, Cambodia, Eritrea, Ethiopia, Kenya, Laos, Lesotho, Liberia, Malawi, Mozambique, Myanmar, Namibia, Nigeria, Palestine, Rwanda, Somalia, Sierra Leone, South Africa, Sudan, Tanzania, Uganda, Vietnam, Zambia and Zimbabwe.

 Details of the different fellowship strands and eligibility critera are set out in the For Applicants section.

 Policy and strategic decisions regarding Irish Aid Fellowships are determined by Irish Aid headquarters in Limerick, Ireland.

 Day-to-day management arrangements for each of the different fellowship strands will involve some or all of the following:

 Irish embassies - handling initial applications and short-listing, IELTS (English language) testing and financial administration for regional fellows.

 Irish Council for International Students (ICOS) - handling applications short-listed by embassies on behalf of Irish Aid and providing a range of support services for fellowship holders. » Read more.